mikolmogorov/Ragout/docs/USAGE.md

 **verify-order.py:**

-Tests the correctness of the infered order of contigs if a closely related reference is available.
-First, contigs should be mapped on this reference using *nucmer* software:
+Tests the correctness of the infered contigs order if a "true" reference is available.
+First, contigs should be mapped on that reference using *nucmer* software:

     nucmer --maxmatch --coords reference contigs